 If you’re looking for engaging thesis statement topics to inspire your students, I’ve included a list of 75 argumentative essay topics in this practice unit for how to write a thesis statement.

 There are plenty of fun thesis statement activities and practice lessons that you can incorporate into your curriculum.
 Give thesis statements the love and attention they deserve in the classroom – after all, they truly are the most important part of a research essay.

-All of the worksheets, lessons, and activities referenced in this blog post are included in Mondays Made Easy’s Bundle to teach How to Write a Thesis Statement.
+All of the worksheets, lessons, and activities explored in this blog post are included in Mondays Made Easy’s unit for teaching how to write a thesis statement.
 This bundle has everything you need to teach your students how to master their thesis statements and apply these essential literacy skills to their writing.